Equal Pay Registration Certificate (EPRC) - FAQS

 2. Businesses that are not required to file an Annual Employer Information Report EEO-1 with the Equal Employment Opportunity Commission.

-4. Federal Agencies.
+4. Federal agencies or entities.

-The Exemption-Business Name Change Form is available at Exemption-Business Name Change Form.
+The Exemption-Business Name Change Form is available at Exemption/Business Name Change Form.
 A business that has received a notice to certify or recertify and believes it is exempt from reporting, must submit an Exemption Form, completed and signed by an authorized agent of the business and submitted by email to DOL.EPRC@Illinois.gov.
-If IDOL denies the exemption, IDOL will email the business with the reason why the exemption is denied and your business will be required to complete its submission by the issued deadline or re-submit an exemption/business name change form.

 The Illinois Equal Pay Act allows currently employed individuals to request anonymized data for the pay rates of employees in their job title or job classification limited to their employer and limited to county where the employee works.